Relationship and Couples

 Relationship counselling provides a setting in which you can express your feelings openly and honestly without fear of being judged by your counsellor.
 These may include feelings of betrayal, distrust, anger, rejection, loneliness, alienation, frustration, anxiety, fear and loss.

-There are two main aspects to relationship and couples counselling.
-The first involves dealing with day-to-day communication, relational and emotional issues.
-This may include addressing problems which have affected the partnership such as affairs, bereavement or life-changes as well as common arguments and disputes.
+There are two important elements to relationship and couples counselling.
+The first involves dealing with day-to-day aspects including: communication, relational and emotional issues.
+This may include addressing stresses affecting the relationship such as affairs, bereavement or life-changes as well as common arguments and disputes.